ideo/shape/README.md

 ./dev.sh
 ```
 This will open separate tabs to:
-  1. Run the webpack dev server
+  1. Run the webpack dev server and sidekiq worker
   1. Run the rails server
   1. Open atom in the project directory